 What are Normal Goods?

 The demand function is an association between the customer’s demand for a commodity and its cost when other things are provided.
-Instead of studying the association between the demand for a commodity and its cost, we can also study the association between the customer’s demand for the commodity and the earning of the customer.
+Instead of studying the association between the demand for a commodity and its cost, we can also study the association between the customer’s demand for the commodity and the earnings of the customer.

 What are Inferior Goods?

 A commodity can be a normal commodity for the customer at some degrees of income and an inferior commodity for them at other degrees of income.
-At very low levels of earning, a customer’s demand for low quality cereals can rise with the earnings.
+At very low levels of earnings, a customer’s demand for low-quality cereals can rise with the earnings.